Floaters cannot be fixed during cataract surgery. In fact, cataract surgery often increases your awareness of floaters.

 If you have mild glaucoma and cataracts, the pressure in your eye can be lowered with medications during cataract surgery.
 In some cases, cataract surgery can also lower pressure in the eye.

-For more severe glaucoma in conjunction with cataracts, a combination procedure can be done that filters the glaucoma and removes the cataract at the same time.
+For more severe glaucoma in conjunction with cataracts, a combination filtration procedure can be done that addresses glaucoma and removes the cataract at the same time.
 This combination procedure can be used if you are taking more than one anti-glaucoma medication.

 Combination procedures will need to be discussed at length with your surgeon to determine the potential success rates as well as additional risks and complications.

 Considering Cataract Surgery?
 What You Should Know.
 (July 2018).
-Harvard Health.
+Harvard Health Publishing.

 Choosing an Artificial Lens for Cataract Surgery.
 (May 2020).
-American Academy of Ophthalmology (AAO).
+American Academy of Ophthalmology.

 Cataract Surgery and Glaucoma.
 (October 2017).
 Glaucoma Research Foundation.

 Limbal Relaxing Incisions.
 (October 2019).
-American Academy of Ophthalmology (AAO).
+American Academy of Ophthalmology.